On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Preliminaries and Related Work

 Then the iterates of the TIHT algorithm with the step size one satisfy

 where

-The assumption \eqref{eq:extra_assmpn} on the accuracy of the low-rank approximation operator, stated informally, guarantees that if our current estimate is sufficiently close to the true solution, then the best rank approximation doesn't push it too much further away from the true value.
+The assumption \eqref{eq:extra_assmpn} on the accuracy of the low-rank approximation operator, stated informally, ensures that the rank-$\vr$ approximation step \eqref{eq:iht-fit} does not increase the distance to the true solution significantly compared to what it was after the gradient update \eqref{eq:iht-grad}.
 It is a stronger assumption than $\sqrt{d}$-order approximation of the standard algorithms for HOSVD fitting, but more flexible than the strong guarantees obtained by the slower theoretical algorithms from Theorem~\ref{thm:opt_hosvd_approx}.

 \end{theorem}